AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 ls another_directory/
 ```

-If we want to copy something from somewhere else *to our current working directory*, we can use another special character, a period – `.`.
-The period specifies the current working directory – just like `..` specifies one directory above us.
+If we want to copy something from somewhere else *to our current working directory*, we can use another special character, a period `.`, which specifies the current working directory – just like `..` which specifies one directory above us.

 ```
 ls